 8) The Last Boy Scout (1990) – Another action flick that never gets dull.
 This was the first R-Rated movie I ever saw in a theatre alone, as a probably-too-youngster, and when it came time for that wife-screwing asshole Mike to climb into his Mustang and turn that key…

 … things suddenly got very loud.
 It’s the first instance that I remember of being ‘open mouthed’ awed by the way the shattered, flaming hulk of a car, flying through the air, was shown in glorious, multi-camera slow motion.
 The sequence ends beautifully with that last shot you see there, with the car unceremoniously slamming back down to earth.
 Happy trails, Mike.

-As a kid, I always found it funny to think that those flying comet-like pieces where burning bits of that prick Jabba The Hutt.
+As a kid, I always found it funny to think that those flying comet-like pieces were burning bits of that fat prick Jabba The Hutt.
 Ok, so I was a LITTLE odd.
 Don’t be hatin.

 10) Die Hard 2: Die Harder (1990) – I remember seeing this in the theatre with a buddy of mine and being horrified by the cold and calculating murder of 100+ people on this plane, by that vicious bastard Col. Stuart (William Sadler)…simply to prove a point.
 What made the scene even worse was that the miniature effects and use of variable camera speed is brilliantly done, and edited beautifully, giving the sequence a nasty ‘real world’ness that made me almost ache for McClane to absolutely destroy that asshole.

 And thus ends the first installment of ‘The Just Cuz Files’.